 Cribs are wonderfully beautiful and nice to have but they may not get a whole lot of use for awhile.
 Many people get by with using a multifunctional play yard for baby’s bed when they’re small.
 Another option is the “baby nest” for safe co-sleeping.

 Orgnanize, Organize, Organize

 Babies come with a lot of tiny things.
 Baby socks, and bottles, and blankets, and toys.
-These adorably small items can end up everywhere and make your life miserable if you don’t have a system in place.
+These adorably small items can end up everywhere.
+They make your life miserable if you don’t have a system in place.
 The best things you can do for yourself to reduce the clutter is get organized.
 There are tons of different storage options available for closets and drawers to help keep things neat and tidy.
-I made our front closet into a baby closet full of items we need quickly, or for when we’re on the go.
+I made our front closet into a baby closet full of items we need quickly.
+It is perfect to access them when we’re on the go.